cakcora/chartalist/README.md

 Parsing any dataset for basic statistical information can be done so easily by using the Pandas Dataframe returned by the dataloader.
 See `stablecoin_erc20_example.py` for reference.

 ##  Address Exclusion
-Please use our online form at <a href="https://www.chartalist.org/AddressExclusion.html"> our online tool </a> to submit your request for removing an address from our dataset due to security and privacy issue.
+Please use <a href="https://www.chartalist.org/AddressExclusion.html"> our online tool </a> to submit your request for removing an address from our dataset due to security and privacy issue.